top of page

 LAUNCHING THE INITIATIVE

-We launched the initiative at Park Forskaren in Stockholm, creating
+We launched the initiative at Park Forskaren in Stockholm.

-Nicolas Pillon, Docent and team leader of the Team Inflammation and Metabolism at Karolinska Institutet.
-He shared fascinating insights into the connections between the immune system and skeletal muscle—
+The first guest was Nicolas Pillon, Docent and team leader of the Team Inflammation and Metabolism at Karolinska Institutet.
+In the discussion, we explored the connections between the immune system and skeletal muscle,

 a process central to understanding and preventing metabolic diseases such as obesity and type 2 diabetes.
-While much has been discovered, there is still so much we don’t yet understand.
+Nicolas shared how his team studies these processes and the methods they use to understand them.

 Publication: thepark.se/stardust-stories-initiative-has-launched/